Anthem of Europe: History

-Friedrich Schiller wrote the poem "An die Freude" ("To Joy") in 1785 as a "celebration of the brotherhood of man".
+Friedrich Schiller wrote the poem "An die Freude" (lit.
+'To Joy') in 1785 as a "celebration of the brotherhood of man."
 In later life, the poet was contemptuous of this popularity and dismissed the poem as typical of "the bad taste of the age" in which it had been written.
 After Schiller's death, the poem provided the words for the choral movement of Ludwig van Beethoven's 9th Symphony.

 In 1971 the Parliamentary Assembly of the Council of Europe decided to propose adopting the prelude to the "Ode to Joy" from Beethoven's 9th Symphony as the anthem, taking up a suggestion made by Richard von Coudenhove-Kalergi in 1955.
 Beethoven was generally seen as the natural choice for a European anthem.
 The Committee of Ministers of the Council of Europe officially announced the European Anthem on 19 January 1972 at Strasbourg: the prelude to "Ode to Joy", 4th movement of Ludwig van Beethoven's 9th symphony.

 Conductor Herbert von Karajan was asked to write three instrumental arrangements – for solo piano, for wind instruments and for symphony orchestra and he conducted the performance used to make the official recording.
 Karajan decided on a decidedly slower tempo, using crotchet (quarter note) = 120 whereas Beethoven had written minim (half note) = 80.

-The anthem was launched via a major information campaign on Europe Day in 1972, without a public holiday, since it is close to May Day.
-In 1985, it was adopted by EU heads of state and government as the official anthem of the then European Community – since 1993 the European Union.
+The anthem was launched via a major information campaign on Europe Day in 1972 without a public holiday, since it is close to May Day.
+In 1985, it was adopted by EU heads of state and government as the official anthem of the then European Community (since 1993 the European Union).
 It is not intended to replace the national anthems of the member states but rather to celebrate the values they all share and their unity in diversity.
 It expresses the ideals of a united Europe: freedom, peace, and solidarity.

 It was to have been included in the European Constitution along with the other European symbols; however, the treaty failed ratification and was replaced by the Treaty of Lisbon, which does not include any symbols.
 A declaration was attached to the treaty, in which sixteen member states formally recognised the proposed symbols.
 In response, the European Parliament decided that it would make greater use of the anthem, for example at official occasions.
 In October 2008, the Parliament changed its rules of procedure to have the anthem played at the opening of Parliament after elections and at formal sittings.